Mises Institute

-The Ludwig von Mises Institute for Austrian Economics, or Mises Institute, is a nonprofit educational, research, and publishing institution headquartered in Auburn, Alabama, that is a center for Austrian economic thought, right-wing libertarian thought, and the paleolibertarian and anarcho-capitalist movements in the United States.
+The Ludwig von Mises Institute for Austrian Economics, or simply the Mises Institute, is a nonprofit educational, research, and publishing institution for Austrian economic thought, headquartered in Auburn, Alabama.
+It is a center for the anarcho-capitalist movements in the United States, particularly for right-wing libertarian thought and the paleolibertarian movement.
 It is named after the economist Ludwig von Mises (1881–1973) and promotes the Misesian version of heterodox Austrian economics.

 The Mises Institute was founded in 1982 by Lew Rockwell, chief of staff to Texas Republican Congressman Ron Paul.
-Early supporters of the institute included economist F. A. Hayek, writer Henry Hazlitt, economist Murray Rothbard, Ron Paul, and libertarian coin dealer Burt Blumert.
+Early supporters of the institute included economist Friedrich Hayek, writer Henry Hazlitt, economist Murray Rothbard, Ron Paul, and libertarian coin dealer Burt Blumert.